iarna/funstream/README.md

 Returns a funstream that will receive values from the generator one at a time while respecting back pressure.

+### fun(promise[,opts]) → FunStream

+Returns a funstream that will consume the result of the promise exactly as the equivalent plain value would be.
+No data will be emitted until the promise resolves.
+If it rejects it will be propagated as an error in the usual ways.

 ### fun([opts]) → FunStream

 Make a passthrough Funstream.
 You can pipe into this to get access to our